 1) Generally, we recommend to limit cash and valuables brought into the clinic for the duration of the stay to a minimum.
 It is pointed out that the rooms are usually not locked.

-2) For the storage of smaller amounts of cash and valuables there is a safe in every room. cereneo may only be held liable for the loss or the damage of cash or valuables stored in the safe to the extent that cereneo itself is effectively indemnified by its insurance company.
-Any further liability is explicitly excluded, to the extent legally admissible.
+2) For the storage of smaller amounts of cash and valuables, there is a safe in every room. cereneo may only be held liable for the loss or the damage of cash or valuables stored in the safe to the extent that cereneo itself is effectively indemnified by its insurance company.
+Any further liability is explicitly excluded, to the extent legally permissible.
 Upon request, cereneo shall inform the patient or his accompanying person, respectively, about the applicable insurance protection.

 3) Larger amounts of cash or valuables of greater value can be deposited at the reception for free. cereneo is at liberty to refuse storage without being obliged to give reasons. cereneo is only liable for the loss or damage of deposited cash or valuables to the extent that cereneo itself is effectively indemnified by its insurance company.
-Any further liability is explicitly excluded, to the extent legally admissible.
+Any further liability is explicitly excluded, to the extent legally permissible.
 Upon request, cereneo shall inform the patient or his accompanying person, respectively, about the applicable insurance protection.

-§ 8 Limitation of liability
+§ 8 Limitation of Liability